IrishRTX/IrishRTX/README.md

 - CSS
 ## 🚀 About Me

-I enjoy playing video games a lot specifically Rainbow Six Siege and I really enjoy anything to do with how computers work and creating your own custom projects.
+I enjoy playing video games a lot specifically Rainbow Six Siege and Valorant I also really enjoy anything to do with how computers work and creating your own custom projects.

 ## 🔗 Links